bayswiss/autogen_LC_PML/README.md

 # autogen_LC_PML
-auto-generating locally-conformal Perfectly Matched Layer
+Auto-generating Locally-Conformal Perfectly Matched Layer

-run helmholtz_with_pml.py
-it contains all the setting for the simulation of helmholtz equation with a monopole source in the specified location
+The file helmholtz_with_pml.py contains all the setting for the simulation of helmholtz equation with a monopole source in the specified location.
+Run it to start the computation.
+It will import and use the function PML_Functions() from autogen_PML.py

-all the algorithms and the implementation of the Locally-Conformal PML are in autogen_PML.py
+All the algorithms and the implementation of the Locally-Conformal PML are in autogen_PML.py